plasma-umass/sqlwrite/README.md

 by [Emery Berger](https://emeryberger.com)

 Integrates AI into your database: automatically converts natural language queries into SQL, and then runs the SQL query.
-As far as we are aware, this is the first integration of natural language queries into a production database manager.
+As far as we are aware, this is the first integration of LLMs to enable natural language queries into a production database manager.
 Currently works as an extension to SQLite3, more to come!

 ## Examples